huystuhh/watermarknt/README.md

 python main.py sample no_sample
 ```

-2. Specify watermark text to remove:
+2. Specify watermark text to remove along with directories:
 ```bash
 python main.py <input_dir>> <output_dir> --text "WATERMARK"
 ```

 ## Notes

-Currently, this watermark removal tool is very bad, to be frank.
-Watermark removal has historically been very difficult to do (unsurprising).
+Currently, this watermark removal tool is, to be frank, very bad.
+Watermark removal has historically been very difficult to do (unsurprisingly, by design).
 You can see the end result images in the [no_sample](./no_sample/) directory (original images in the [sample](./sample/) directory).
-The watermark is clearly still very visible.
+The watermark is clearly still visible.

 Best-in-class watermark removal tools nowadays leverage AI/ML using inpainting.
-A couple very powerful watermark tools out there are:
+A couple powerful watermark tools out there are:
 - [WatermarkRemover-AI](https://github.com/D-Ogi/WatermarkRemover-AI)
 - [watermark-removal](https://github.com/zuruoke/watermark-removal)

-A rudimentary/naive approach to watermark removal without AI/ML seems to be, quite frankly, an exercise in futility.
+A rudimentary/naive approach to watermark removal without AI/ML such as this one ultimately seems to be an exercise in futility.
 Next steps would be improving this code with that in mind.